microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

     "title": "Joint Measurements"
 })

-Joint measurements, also known as Pauli measurements, are a generalization of 2-outcome measurements to multiple qubits and other bases.
+Joint measurements, also known as Pauli measurements, are a generalization of two-outcome measurements to multiple qubits and other bases.
 In Q#, joint measurements in Pauli bases are implemented using the `Measure` operation.
 Let's review single-qubit measurements in a different light before discussing joint measurements.

 ## Single-Qubit Pauli Measurements